What is Acne?

 Why do people get acne?

 - Clogged Pores: Acne-prone skin may shed cells faster or experience local inflammation, increasing the risk of clogged follicles.
+Low levels of certain fatty acids can also contribute.

 - Excess Oil Production: Overactive oil glands can block pores and promote breakouts.